GitHub Actions a11y Pipeline Setup

 Trigger workflows only when relevant assets change to conserve runner minutes.
 Scope execution using on: pull_request with paths: ['src/**', '*.html', '*.tsx'].
 Leverage strategy.matrix to validate responsive breakpoints across standard mobile and desktop viewports.

-Filter rule execution to specific compliance tiers by injecting --tags=wcag2aa.
+Filter rule execution to specific compliance tiers by using --tags wcag2aa.
 For detailed rule severity mapping and weight configuration, consult Configuring GitHub Actions for Automated WCAG Checks.

 --exclude 'iframe[src*="ads"]' \

-The CLI flags above enforce DOM scoping.
-They exclude known third-party containers and output structured JSON for downstream annotation tools.
+The CLI flags above enforce DOM scoping via --include and --exclude, exclude known third-party containers, and output structured JSON for downstream annotation tools.
+Note that @axe-core/cli scans live URLs, not local HTML files or directories — always serve the built output before running the scan.

 Pipeline Gating & Threshold Enforcement

-For legacy applications carrying historical debt, implement Progressive Threshold Management to establish violation baselines.
-These baselines tighten over successive sprints without blocking feature development.
+For legacy applications carrying historical debt, implement Progressive Threshold Management to establish violation baselines that tighten over successive sprints.
 To enforce merge blocks, wire the job status as a required check in repository settings.
 Follow the patterns outlined in Blocking Pull Requests on Critical Accessibility Violations.

 Troubleshooting & Flaky Test Mitigation